 What is a Personal Representative?

-When a piece of real estate is left to an heir, and it is neither part of a trust nor is it instructed in a deceased person’s will, the probate court system then has to appoint a personal representative or administrator to the estate.
+When a piece of real estate is left to an heir, and it is neither part of a trust nor instructed in a deceased person’s will, the probate court system then has to appoint a personal representative or administrator to the estate.

-However, when there is a will that lists the name of a personal representative or executor, the named person is then responsible for adhering to the instructions that are listed in the will.
+However, when there is a will that lists the name of a personal representative or executor, the named person is responsible for adhering to the instructions listed in the will.
 The representative must see to it that items listed in the will are disbursed to the correct recipient, lest he or she runs the risk of being sued by the beneficiaries for fraud or mishandling of the listed assets.

 As-Is Condition